Skip to content

 Alice Yoxon, 1918

-Australian schoolchildren were excited by the romance and adventure promised by war.
+Australian schoolchildren were excited by the romance and adventure promised by the First World War.
 Eager to contribute and encouraged by their teachers, they were enthusiastic fundraisers.
 After leaving school, boys often enlisted and many girls continued to do voluntary work.

 In 1915 Yoxon began working with returned soldiers as a Voluntary Aid Detachment member (VAD), or nursing orderly.